Ngofilho/Architecture/20250911-ASPNET_Core_Web_API/20251002-WebApi-DeepDive/README.md

     }
 ```

-2. In the controller, the first *if* checks if the sorting parameter exists, it not, it returns to the client a 400 status coding stating that the sortby must be a valid parameter.
+2. In the controller, the first *if* checks if the sorting parameter exists, if not, it returns to the client a 400 status coding stating that the sortby must be a valid parameter.
 ```csharp
     [HttpGet(Name ="GetAuthors")]
     public async Task<ActionResult<IEnumerable<AuthorDto>>> GetAuthors([FromQuery]